David Villa: Post-playing career

-Playing style
+Style of play

 "Villa is not only there to finish plays.
 Villa is synonymous with depth.
 It means always being ready to open passing lanes, to draw defenders and thus freeing space for others."

 — –Johan Cruyff, three time Ballon d'Or winner.

 A prolific goalscorer, Villa is regarded by pundits as one of the best forwards of his generation, and one of the best Spanish strikers of all-time.
-An opportunistic, versatile and well-rounded player, Villa is naturally right-footed, but an accurate and powerful finisher with either foot, due to his ambidexterity, both inside and outside the area, despite his lack of height or physicality; he was also a set piece and penalty kick specialist.
+An opportunistic, versatile and well-rounded player, Villa was naturally right-footed, but an accurate and powerful finisher with either foot, due to his ambidexterity, both inside and outside the area, despite his lack of height or physicality; he was also a set piece and penalty kick specialist.
 Villa was a quick, agile, and mobile team player, with excellent technique and dribbling skills, who was also known for his work-rate and intelligent offensive movement, as well as his ability to either create space for teammates or make attacking runs into the area.
-Due to his vision and passing ability, he was also capable of dropping deep to link up play with midfielders, and of creating chances and providing assists for teammates, which has allowed him to be deployed as a supporting forward, as an attacking midfielder or as a winger throughout his career, in addition to his more common role as a centre-forward.
+Due to his vision and passing ability, he was also capable of dropping deep to link up play with midfielders, and of creating chances and providing assists for teammates, which allowed him to be deployed as a supporting forward, as an attacking midfielder or as a winger throughout his career, in addition to his more common role as a centre-forward.